alter2000/alter2000.github.io/_posts/2017-08-14-nextcloud-tutorial.md

 the installer, click "Next" 5 times and reboot*)

-Although I've definitely recommended Google Drive and Dropbox more than once as a cloud storage provider, I've done so to people with the techological literacy of a 6 year old, and I can prove that a 6 year old can log into an Ubuntu session, start their favorite game, open local and Youtube videos and update their computer.
+Although I've definitely recommended Google Drive and Dropbox more than once as a cloud storage provider, I've done so to people with the technological literacy of a 6 year old, and I can prove that a 6 year old can log into an Ubuntu session, start their favorite game, open local and Youtube videos and update their computer.
 Fortunately, I have successfully managed to show some of the